chiaraco/HABiC/README.md

 # With your own datasets
 #------------------------

-pred = classification(X, Y, [Xval1,Xval2], [Yval1,Yval2], ['Valid.1','Valid.2'], param=params_naive)
+pred = classification(X, Y, [Xext1,Xext2], [Yext1,Yext2], ['ExtSet.1','ExtSet.2'], param=params_naive)
 # X, Y # train dataset
-# [Xval1,Xval2]  # all dataframes for external validations, with variables in column and observations in row
+# [Xext1,Xext2]  # all dataframes for external validations, with variables in column and observations in row
-# [Yval1,Yval2]  # all class vectors for external validation, in the same order than the dataframes
+# [Yext1,Yext2]  # FACULTATIVE all class vectors for external validation, in the same order than the dataframes
-# ['Valid.1','Valid.2'] # output names to choose for the results table, 'Train' is automatically included
+# ['ExtSet.1','ExtSet.2'] # output names to choose for the results table, 'Train' is automatically included
-# (here, it will be 'Train', 'Valid.1','Valid.2')
+# (here, it will be 'Train', 'ExtSet.1','ExtSet.2')

-# It will returns a dictonnary with the names of the predicted datasets in keys,
+# 'Pred' will returns a dictonnary with the names of the predicted datasets in keys,
 # and the class predictions for each observation in values.

 # With the included datasets (in the same folder than the one with functionsHABiC.py file)
 #-------------------------------------------------------------------------------------------------

+# with no Y information for external dataset
+pred = classification(X, Y, [Xval1], ['Valid.1'], param=params_naive)
+pred['Train']
+pred['Valid.1']

+# with no Y information for external dataset
 pred = classification(X, Y, [Xval1], [Yval1], ['Valid.1'], param=params_naive)
 pred['Train']
 pred['Valid.1']
+# add perfomance function